larsdpeder/ndi_viewer_python/README.md

 1. Check the `ndi_viewer.log` file for error messages
 2. Ensure NDI sources are running on your network
 3. Try disconnecting and reconnecting to the source
-4. Restart the application if needed
+4. If you get "NDI Library Not Found" error:
+   - Verify NDI Video Monitor is installed
+   - Check that `libndi_advanced.dylib` is in the correct location
+   - Make sure the file permissions allow read access

 ## Files

 - `ndi_viewer.py` - Main application
-- `libndi_advanced.dylib` - NDI library for macOS
 - `requirements.txt` - Python dependencies
 - `ndi_viewer.log` - Application log file

 ## License

 This project uses the NDI SDK, which is subject to the NDI SDK License Agreement.
+NDI® is a registered trademark of Vizrt Group.